rasmuswz/e-mail-service/README.md

 </pre>

 You will see the Python-tool called [Fabric](http://www.fabfile.org/) running the deploy commands once for each server.
 To get an overview of what it does see [fabfile.py](https://github.com/rasmuswz/e-mail-service/blob/master/fabfile.py).
 The <b>deploy</b> function near the buttom nicely lays out what is going on :-).
+The final step in the deployment process is killing the existing processes and starting the newly installed ones.
+The old versions are kept on the servers until someone logs-in and manually deletes them.

 Features missing
 --------------------